 I'm often in the field or in work settings which preclude easy Internet access to services like OKCupid.
 Please don't take it personally if replies are slow.
 For [redacted] reasons, I no longer carry a cell phone.

 I've spent parts of my childhood and adult life overseas, like, for a couple years at a time.
-When I was 18/19/20 I traveled cross-country and up & down both coasts on Greyhound with just my backpack, sometimes going to cities where I knew no one and finding places to stay by serendipity.
+When I was 18/19/20 I traveled cross-country and up & down both coasts on Greyhound with just my backpack, sometimes going to cities where I knew no one and finding places to stay by serendipity and strange luck.

 I don't talk about my life a lot with casual Internet acquaintances, and tend to give vague answers when pressed.
 Please don't take it personally (sensing a trend?) - if & when I do explain, you'll understand why this is.

 Besides, the things we have to say about ourselves often just projections of who we want to be, filled in on some mass-produced Scantron (or Internet quiz) with possible answers attached to little bubbles.
 Each preconception withers the sense of wonder.

 I also spend a non-trivial amount of time answering questions about my life (which people for some reason find fascinating) and other things on Quora.
 If you want to know about me or my ways of thinking, that's as good a place as any to start